How to set up domain control

 - Select Save to add your new record.
 If you added multiple records at the same time, select Save All Records.

-3. Copy the record value from Calendly and place it in the appropriate field in your domain provider’s settings.
+3. Copy the record from Calendly and place it where needed.

 4. In Calendly, select Verify domain.